Loomis (company)

-Loomis (formerly Loomis, Fargo & Co.) is a cash handling company.
-The modern company was formed in 1997 by the consolidation of two armoured security concerns, Wells Fargo Armored Service and Loomis Armored Inc. Their international network covers over 200 operating locations in the US and eleven western European countries.
+Loomis AB (formerly Loomis, Fargo & Co.) is a Swedish cash handling company.
+The modern company was formed in 1997 by the consolidation of two armoured security concerns, Wells Fargo Armored Service and Loomis Armored Inc. Their international network covers over 200 operating locations in the US and eleven Western European countries.

 In the US, Loomis operates an electronically linked service network of nearly 200 operating locations, employs over 8,000 people and utilizes a fleet of approximately 3,000 armored and other vehicles to provide secure armored transport, automated teller machine (ATM) services, cash processing and outsourced vault services for banks, other financial institutions, commercial and retail businesses.
 It was a division of Securitas AB from 2001 to 2008, when it was listed at Nasdaq OMX Stockholm.

 History

 Wells Fargo Armored Service

 When the express mail firm of Wells Fargo & Company ceased to express service in 1918 upon the organization of American Railway Express, the company continued to exist, though no longer an operating company in the United States.
 George C. Taylor of American Express was president of American Railway Express with Burns D. Caldwell of Wells Fargo as chairman of the board of directors.
 Davis G. Meller, previously the firm's foreign traffic manager, assumed the presidency of Wells Fargo in 1918.